Pokémon the Movie: Kyurem vs. the Sword of Justice: Plot

 Kyurem returns to the mine to continue the battle.
 Ash heads to the Full Court with his Pikachu, Pignite, and Boldore to free the Swords of Justice.
 Infuriated that they are trespassing his home, Kyurem tries to attack them, but Keldeo rescues them, gaining the courage he needs to fight.
 Kyurem reveals that he already knew that Keldeo had lied about being a Sword of Justice but still accepted his challenge and intends to finish the battle.
-Keldeo transforms into his Resolute Form.
-The battle causes the Full Court to start collapsing, breaking the ice the Swords of Justice were imprisoned in.
-Kyurem encases Keldeo in ice.
-Keldeo breaks out of the ice after learning the move Secret Sword, in which a glowing sword emerges from his horn.
-Kyurem and Keldeo fire blasts at each other but Kyurem's blast accidentally gets sent towards Ash and his friends.
-Keldeo slices the blast with Secret Sword, saving his friends but injuring him.
-Keldeo yields to Kyurem, and the battle ends.
+During the battle, Keldeo unlocks his Resolute Forme and is able to match Kyurem.
+The battle causes the Full Court to start collapsing, breaking the ice the Swords of Justice were imprisoned but when one of Kyurem's attacks accidentally gets sent towards Ash and his friends, Keldeo sacrifices his chance to win to protect them and is injured.
+Keldeo yields to Kyurem, who praises the former for valuing his friends more than victory, and the battle ends.

 The Swords of Justice praise Keldeo for finally learning the true power of the sword, which officially makes him the fourth member of the team.
 The group retreats from the Full Court as it collapses.
 Kyurem freezes the falling Full Court to prevent being crushed and any more damage from being caused.